mikejpoole/nd0067-c2-storefront-backend/README.md

 ## Steps to Completion

-### 2. DB Creation and Migrations

-Now that you have the structure of the databse outlined, it is time to create the database and migrations.

 ### 3. Models

 Create the models for each database table.
 The methods in each model should map to the endpoints in `REQUIREMENTS.md`.
 Remember that these models should all have test suites and mocks.